Aleksandar Stamboliyski: Ascension to power

 After Tsar Boris III took the throne, the emerging political factions in Bulgaria were the Agrarians, the Socialists, and the Macedonian irredentists.
 However, due to the loss of the territory of Macedonia immediately following Bulgaria's surrender to the Allied forces, the Macedonian faction fell out of contention leaving the Agrarian and Communist factions struggling for political supremacy.
 As the general election of 1919 approached, Stamboliyski came out of hiding and won the election of prime minister of the new coalition cabinet.
 However, because the election was so close, Stamboliyski was forced to form a government coalition between the agrarians and the left-wing parliamentary parties.
-By March 1920, however, Stamboliyski was able to form a solely BANU government with another decisive election victory and some tactical manipulation of the parliamentary system (common practice at the time).
-From his complete acquisition of power in March 1920, until his death on 14 June 1923, Stamboliyski ruled Bulgaria with a strong personality leading many to remember him as a kind of strongman, dictator, or thug.
-This is in spite of his electoral successes.
+By March 1920, however, Stamboliyski was able to form a solely BANU government with another decisive election victory and some tactical manipulation of the parliamentary system.
+Stamboliyski was nine seats short of an absolute majority and annulled the results of thirteen deputies, nine of whom were communists and replaced by agrarians.